eestrada/eestrada.github.io/content/posts/psyllium-gem.md

 gem](https://rubygems.org/gems/psyllium).
 It adds `start`, `join`, `value`, and a few other methods to the Fiber class so that it behaves more like the Thread class.
-So now you can have the convenience of the Thread class interface, while benefitting from the reduced memory usage of the Fiber class.
+So now you can have the convenience of the Thread class interface, while benefiting from the reduced memory usage of the Fiber class.

 By my calculation, using Threads to concurrently do IO calculations takes at least 76 times more memory than using Fibers.
-That means that if you simultaneously retrieve 1000 external IO constrained resources with Fibers it will take around 13mb of memory.
-However, using Threads to do the same would cost around 1000mb, nearly a gibibyte of memory.
-This assumes that your platform _only_ allocates 1mb of stack memory per native system Thread;
+That means that if you simultaneously retrieve 1000 external IO constrained resources with Fibers it will take around 13 MB of memory.
+However, using Threads to do the same would cost around 1000 MB, nearly a gibibyte of memory.
+This assumes that your platform _only_ allocates 1 MB of stack memory per native system Thread;
-depending on the configuration of your system this can be greater than 1mb.
+depending on the configuration of your system this can be greater than 1 MB.
 To be fair, stack memory per thread could instead be configured to be lower, but that is ill advised since it is easy to create a stack overflow when stack memory is so low.